Say you see a post on Reddit. Someone's excited about an edible coffee cup. Biodegradable, apparently. You eat it after you've finished your latte.

 We've Been Here Before

 Remember the coffee cup that turned into a plant pot?
 You were supposed to tear it up, bury it, and grow a tree.
-I saw that on Kickstarter about five years ago.
-Never saw a single one in the wild.
+That one showed up on Kickstarter about five years ago.
+Never spotted a single one in the wild.

 Then there was the cup made from recycled coffee grounds.
 Smelled amazing, apparently.
 But it leaked after ten minutes.
 Someone actually reviewed it on Amazon - gave it two stars and said it was 'structurally unsound'.
-I'm paraphrasing, but you get the idea.
+Paraphrasing, but you get the idea.

 And let's not forget the 'cup rental' schemes.
 You pay a deposit, use the cup, return it to a special bin.
 The bins were always full.
 Or empty.
 Or missing entirely.